pacificclimate/orca/README.md

 Other commands can be found in the [docs](https://pipenv.pypa.io/en/latest/).

 ## Run App
+### Environment Variables

+These environment variables can be set on your workstation command line or in a docker container to configure ORCA server settings.

+- `THREDDS_BASE` - https address giving the location of the THREDDS server. used as a default if the caller does not provide one in the calling a URL
+- `TMPDIR` - directory to use as a scratch directory
+- `LOG_LEVEL` - how much detail logs should capture.
+Options from least to most detail: CRITICAL, ERROR, WARNING, INFOR, DEBUG
+- `SERVER_FILESIZE_ERROR` - some THREDDS servers incorrectly report dataset size by a dactor of two; set this variable to "True" to compensate

 ### Local
 There are multiple ways to run `orca` on your local machine.
 The sections below detail the commands you'll need start up the instance that works for you.